and Energy Work

 Read below to learn more about the different healing therapies I offer.

 I have just designed these 2 new treatments.
-This summer I'm focusing on integrating crystals, reiki, and aromatherapy into everyday life:
+I'm focusing on integrating crystals, reiki, and aromatherapy into everyday life.

 Reiki, meaning ‘universal life energy’, was founded in Japan by Dr Mikao Usui in the late 19th century.
 It works on the principle that energy, also known as ‘ki’ or ‘chi’, flows through the body via energy centres called ‘chakras’.
 A balanced flow of energy is said to provide a sense of well-being and spiritual renewal.